-- 3 WP Plugins – Page IDs
+- 3 WP Plugins – Page/Post IDs

-(WP Dashboard – Pages Menu)
+(WP Dashboard – All Pages)

-(Hover over the post title to display Post ID)
+(Hovering over the title reveals Post ID)

-The “post ID” value is displayed in the status bar of your web browser.
-In the screenshot below, the page or post ID is 5575 …
+The “ID” value is displayed in the status bar of your browser window.
+In the image below, the post or page ID is 5575 …

 (Page ID displayed in your browser)

-(Prevent pages or posts from displaying in your WordPress sidebar)
+(Preventing pages or posts from displaying in your WordPress sidebar)

-(Preventing pages and posts from appearing in an XML sitemap|sidebar)
+(Excluding posts and pages from appearing in your XML sitemap|sidebar)

-WP Plugins – Page IDs
+WP Plugins – Page/Post IDs

 (Settings – Reveal IDs)

-(99 Robots Show IDs)
+(99 Robots Show IDs Plugin For WordPress)

-(ID Arrays Plugin)
+(ID Arrays WP Plugin)

 This plugin not only adds a column of IDs to your Table of Pages/Posts, it also provides a very useful function that lets you copy a list of selected Page/Post IDs to your clipboard.